A South African family at a kitchen table with a laptop showing TributePoint's donation page and a phone showing a PayFast payment

 How Online Donations Work on TributePoint

-TributePoint integrates with PayFast, South Africa’s leading payment gateway.
-PayFast supports credit and debit cards, instant EFT, SnapScan, and other mobile payment methods.
+TributePoint integrates with PayFast, a widely used South African payment gateway.
 When a visitor clicks the donation button on a tribute page, they are guided through a secure checkout — no TributePoint account required.
+That means the family can keep one clear link for the obituary, funeral details, and contributions instead of forwarding bank details repeatedly in different chats.

 Step-by-Step: Setting Up Donations